frederic-perez/AmE-dictionary/data/idioms.md

 __very much so__ :three: Used to say “yes” or to say that one agrees with something. _“Were you surprised?”
 “Oh, very much so.”_
 __vibe__ A distinct but unquantifiable emotional feeling, quality, or atmosphere that can exist within some place or be exuded by someone.
 Often pluralized. _I got a weird vibe from the boss during the meeting._
 __vie for (something)__ :two::hammer:
+__vroom__
 __wait and see__ To act with caution and patience until something happens. _I guess I just have to wait and see until the doctor calls with the test results._
-__wait for it__
+__wait for it__ :two::hammer:
 __wait for the other shoe to drop__ To wait for something bad to happen.
 __wait-and-see__ Hesitant, skeptical, or circumspect, as of a mindset, outlook, or tactic. _With all due respect, the situation is too dire for this kind of wait-and-see approach._
 __wake up on the wrong side of (the) bed__ To be in a particularly and persistently irritable, unhappy, or grouchy mood or state, especially when it is not in line with one’s normal disposition. _I’m sorry I snapped at you earlier, I think I just woke up on the wrong side of the bed today._
+__wake up to (something)__
-__wake-up call__ :eight: __1__ An event that triggers a sense of urgency or the motivation to make a change. _Harold’s sudden chest pain was the wake-up call he needed to finally see his doctor._ __2__ A phone call that one schedules to be placed to one’s hotel room in order to be woken up at a certain time. _I set an alarm and scheduled a wake-up call so there’s no way I oversleep for the first conference session tomorrow._
+__wake-up call__ :nine: __1__ An event that triggers a sense of urgency or the motivation to make a change. _Harold’s sudden chest pain was the wake-up call he needed to finally see his doctor._ __2__ A phone call that one schedules to be placed to one’s hotel room in order to be woken up at a certain time. _I set an alarm and scheduled a wake-up call so there’s no way I oversleep for the first conference session tomorrow._
 __walk a fine line between (something)__
 __walk away from (someone or something)__
 __walk away__ _Knowing when to walk away is an essential life skill._
-__walk in the park__
+__walk in the park__ :two::hammer: _Major depression—and especially treatment-resistant depression—is no walk in the park._
 __walk on air__ To be in a state of extreme happiness. _I’ve been walking on air ever since I got engaged!_
 __walk on eggs__ :four: (walk on eggshells) To act or proceed with great care, caution, and consideration so as not to upset someone or trigger some imminent disaster. _The littlest thing tends to anger my mother, so I feel like I have to walk on eggs whenever I’m at her house._
 __walk on eggshells__ :two::hammer: